-E. Financial Projections: A 15-year pro forma financial projection for the project shall accompany the application using the income, expenses, and debt service as represented in the application.
+E. Financial Projections: A pro forma financial projection for the project, in the form of Exhibit A to the application, shall accompany the application using the income, expenses, and debt service as represented in the application.
 The rental income should reflect the vacancy rate as stated in the application.